rkrotowski/drivercheck/README.md

 # DriverCheck

-Simple, lightweight NVIDIA driver update checker.
+Simple, lightweight tool to check for NVIDIA driver updates.
+Supports Windows only.